Principles of Evidence-Based Practice

 Clinical Decision-Making Pyramid (6S Pyramid)

 A second pyramid, aimed at clinical decision-makers, has also been proposed (DiCenso et al., 2009).
-This 6S Pyramid leverages resources that are available to facilitate rapid synthesis of high quality research.
+This '6S Pyramid' leverages resources that are available to facilitate rapid synthesis of high quality research.

-Figurefrom the University of Toronto Evidence-Based Practice guide, available at: https://guides.library.utoronto.ca/evidencebasedmedicine/EBMResources
+Figure adapted from the University of Toronto Evidence-Based Practice guide, available at: https://guides.library.utoronto.ca/evidencebasedmedicine/EBMResources

 Systems